lilyvex/nixos/README.md

 To change your username or any additional user settings, you must:

 - Create `./nixos/users/<your-name>.nix`, this can be copied from `luxzi.nix` in the same directory.
-- Import the newly created file in './nixos/configuration.nix'.
+- Import the newly created file in `./nixos/configuration.nix`.
 - Edit `./home-manager/home.nix` to the corresponding username and home directory.

 ## Adjusting hardware configuration

----

-**NOTE**
+> [!NOTE]

-If you use an older Nvidia graphics card, you do not need to modify `./nixos/hardware/nvidia.nix`.
+> If you use an older Nvidia graphics card (i.e. before RTX 20 series), you do not need to modify `./nixos/hardware/nvidia.nix`.
-Although if you use a newer Nvidia graphics card, it is advised to enable `open` to use the open-source kernel driver.
+> Although if you use a newer Nvidia graphics card, it is advised to enable `open` to use the open-source kernel driver.

 To use AMD graphics cards:

 - Create `./nixos/hardware/amd.nix`
 - Add `services.xserver.videoDrivers = [ "amdgpu" ];`

----

 ## Deployment